Pratikshinde55/Terraform-aws-Count/README.md

 # Terraform-aws-Count_dynamically
 Create multiple EC2 instance and give dynamically name &amp; instance type using terraform

-Count :
+🌟Count :

-Count is Terraform meta-argument is used in resource block to specify that resource how many times run.
+Count is Terraform meta-argument is used in resource block to specify that resource how many times run.count is a meta-argument defined by the Terraform language.
+It can be used with modules and with every resource type.